 The Charity has opened the sanctuary to the local Harpenden Beavers, Cubs and Scouts groups to involve themselves in the work undertaken with the hedgehogs with the future intention of expanding the operation to include the local Primary Schools once the health and safety aspects have been resolved.

-Recent projects which these groups have undertaken include making hedgehog rehabilitation hutches which were placed in the Hedgehogs Hotel area (where lots of other rehabilitation hutches are located).
+Recent projects which these groups have undertaken include making hedgehog rehabilitation hutches which were placed in the Hedgehogs Hotel area (where over 40 rehabilitation hutches are located).
 The groups have also been involved with creating Hedgehog friendly gardens and ponds along with bug hotels and many more projects.

 FACILITIES FOR THE HEDGEHOGS IN REHABILITATION

 We have a number of different locations at the sanctuary where hedgehogs in rehabilitation are cared for.
 The main building is our Hedgehog Hospital where the hedgehogs are initially assessed.
 This building also houses a number of incubators for the weak and very sick hedgehogs.
 It also has an operating table and stainless steel sink.
-The hedgehogs that have recently undergone surgery by a local vet, or are on medication are in this building for rehabilitation.
+Hedgehogs that have recently undergone surgery by a local vet or are on medication and in rehabilitation are inside this building.
 The building is insulated and heated.

 We also have another larger Hedgehogs Intensive Care building for hedgehogs that need to be isolated away from other hedgehogs.
 There are rehabilitation ICU's and medical supplies in this building.
-There is also the Hogs Bedding Store where we keep hay for the hedgehogs nesting material, along with about 40 outside rehabilitation hutches, and various hedgehog soft release gardens where hedgehogs that have gone though rehabilitation spend a short time just before being released back in to the wild.
+There is also the Hogs Bedding Store where we keep hay for the hedgehogs nesting material, along with about 40 outside rehabilitation hutches.
+There are also various hedgehog soft release gardens where hedgehogs that have gone through rehabilitation spend a short time just before being released back in to the wild.